-The environment being defined in the Environmental Management Act as "land, water and air; all organic and inorganic matter and living organisms as well as biological diversity; the interacting natural systems that include components referred to in sub-paragraphs, the human environment insofar as it represents archaeological, aesthetic, cultural, historic, economic, paleontological or social values".
+The environment, being defined in the Environmental Management Act as "land, water and air; all organic and inorganic matter and living organisms as well as biological diversity; the interacting natural systems that include components referred to in sub-paragraphs, the human environment insofar as it represents archaeological, aesthetic, cultural, historic, economic, paleontological or social values".
 The environmental assessment was conducted to apply for an environmental clearance certificate in compliance with Namibia's Environmental Management Act (Act No 7 of 2007) (EMA).

-Project Justification - Traditionally farms in the region were used for cattle ranching with limited dryland crop cultivation.
-However, in the area, including on the Proponent's farm, farming activities were diversified to include irrigation based crop cultivation.
-The Proponent has a well-established irrigation and agriculture development, which sees an optimisation of crop production by means of irrigation, augmented by rainwater.
+Project Justification - Traditionally, farms in the region were used for cattle ranching and dryland crop cultivation.
+These activities are undertaken by the Proponent, as well as the management of an accommodation facility.
 It is now the Proponent's intention to further diversify farming activities by cultivating GM maize.
 This addition is proposed in an effort to increase resilience in food production for Namibia.
-Namibia aims at increasing sustainable food production and ensuring food security in the country.
+Namibia aims to increase sustainable food production and ensure food security in the country.
 In addition, agriculture is an important employment sector for Namibia, adding to roughly a third of the workforce.
 Existing and planned agricultural activities require employment, which is required to be maintained for continued operations.
-Pivot irrigation systems also require significant investment costs and therefore the development of the irrigation areas, has ensured a sizeable investment into the area and the Tsumeb district.
+Increased prdin maize crops, through the cultivation of GM maize, will improve the overall economic resilience of the farm.